Colin P. Rourke

-Colin Rourke (1 January 1943 - 18 December 2024) was an eminent British mathematician who worked in PL topology, low-dimensional topology, differential topology, group theory, relativity and cosmology.
+Colin Rourke (1 January 1943 - 18 December 2024) was a British mathematician who worked in PL topology, low-dimensional topology, differential topology, group theory, relativity and cosmology.
 He was an emeritus professor at the Mathematics Institute at the University of Warwick and a founding editor of the journals Geometry & Topology and Algebraic & Geometric Topology, published by Mathematical Sciences Publishers, where he was a permanent member of its board of directors.

 Career

 Rourke obtained his PhD at the University of Cambridge in 1965 under the direction of Christopher Zeeman.
 Most of his early work was carried out in collaboration with Brian Sanderson.
-They solved a number of outstanding problems: the provision of normal bundles for the PL category (which they called "Block bundles"), the non-existence of normal microbundles (top and PL), and a geometric interpretation for all (generalized) homology theories (joint work with Sandro Buoncristiano, see bibliography).
+They solved a number of outstanding problems: the provision of normal bundles for the PL category (which they called "Block bundles"), and the non-existence of normal microbundles (top and PL).
+In collaboration with Sandro Buoncristiano, he geometric interpretation for all (generalized) homology theories.

 Rourke was an invited speaker at the International Congress of Mathematicians in 1970 at Nice.
-From 1976 to 1981, he was acting professor of pure mathematics at the Open University (on secondment from Warwick) where he masterminded the rewriting of the pure mathematics course.
+From 1976 to 1981, he was acting professor of pure mathematics at the Open University (on secondment from Warwick) where he oversaw the rewriting of the pure mathematics course.

 Rourke died in 2024, aged 81.